Realise your full potential with

 Music:

 I am a performing music artist and producer from Bristol, in the South West UK.
-I also work freelance as a vocal editor, producer and sound designer and I deliver talks and workshops on neurodivergence and music- so I absolutely understand the nature of a freelance musical portfolio career.
+I also work freelance as a vocal editor, producer and sound designer and I deliver talks and workshops on neurodivergence and music- so I absolutely understand the nature of a DIY freelance musical portfolio career.

 Coaching